SciNim/impulse/impulse/fft/README.md

 We currently use PocketFFT.

+For the C++ backend we use a header only version of it.
+For the C backend we use the regular C PocketFFT implementation (which we build alongside the Nim program).

 Commit 49b813232507470a047727712acda105b84c7815
 has an initial pure Nim implementation that follows the PocketFFT algorithms which in turn follow